Trade Republic Fees Explained (2026):

 How Trade Republic compares

-Headline fees don’t tell the whole story — FX, spreads, and cash interest all shift the real cost depending on how you invest.
+Headline fees don’t tell the whole story — FX, spreads, cash interest, and exit costs all shift the real cost depending on how you invest.

 Who Trade Republic’s fee structure suits

-- Monthly savings plans (Sparplan) into EUR-denominated UCITS ETFs — zero transaction cost.
+- Monthly savings plans into EUR-denominated UCITS ETFs — zero transaction cost.

 - Larger lump-sum purchases where €1 flat beats percentage alternatives.

-- Investors who want interest on their uninvested cash.
+- Investors who want interest on uninvested cash and a Saveback card benefit.

-- Beginners who value simplicity and a mobile-first experience.
+- Beginners who value simplicity, a mobile-first experience, and don’t plan to trade actively.

-- Active traders who need limit orders and primary exchange access.
+- Active traders who need primary exchange access or deep order-routing control.

-- Multi-currency investors who need transparent, low-cost FX conversion.
+- Multi-currency investors who need transparent, explicit FX conversion rates.

 Open a Trade Republic account

-Free savings plans, a flat €1 per manual trade, and interest on uninvested cash make Trade Republic one of the most cost-effective platforms for European index investors — especially for automated monthly ETF investing.
+Free savings plans, a flat €1 per manual trade, interest on uninvested cash, and a 1% Saveback card make Trade Republic one of the most cost-effective platforms for European index investors — especially for automated monthly ETF investing.

 Go deeper